Ways TCF Works

-Whether you are a stay-at-home mom, a retiree or a stormwater professional, there’s a way for you help improve the health of our local rivers and streams!
+Whether you are a stay-at-home mom, a retiree or a stormwater professional, there’s a way for you to help improve the health of our local rivers and streams!

 The Conservation Foundation works collaboratively, in many innovative ways to protect and improve the health of our rivers and streams and ultimately our communities.
 The basis of much of the watershed work we do is based on strong relationships with stakeholders that we have built over many years in the DuPage, Fox and Des Plaines River and Salt Creek watersheds.
 We have tailored our work to needs of each watershed in different ways.

 For the DuPage River Salt Creek Workgroup (DRSCW) we are both a founding member and have provided technical and support staffing through contracts since 2004.

 Lower DuPage River Watershed Coalition

 In 2010 we lead a watershed planning effort in the Lower DuPage River that led to the formation of the Lower DuPage River Watershed Coalition in 2012, where we also provide technical and support staffing through con-tracts.

 Lower Des Plaines Watershed Group